Demythization of Structural XML Query Processing: Comparison of Holistic and Binary Approaches, Technical Report: Experimental Results

 \subsubsection{Combined Join Approach}

 The results in Section \ref{sec:exp_nonoutputnodes} clearly show that BJ outperforms HJ when there is a~low ratio of output query nodes in a~TPQ.
 Based on this observation, we propose a~combined join approach (CJ), where all constraining subqueries are evaluated using binary semi-joins in an FP plan and the query core is evaluated by a~holistic join.
 That means, in extreme cases: if there is one output query node in a query, CJ processes the query in the same way as BJ, and if all query nodes are output CJ processes the query in the same way as HJ.
 The total processing times of HJ, BJ, and CJ approaches on all testing queries for the collections are depicted in Table~\ref{tab:exp_combined_join}.
+The table also includes other columns which will be explaind in the following subsections.

-We can observe that CJ outperforms HJ, but for the collections XMark (f=1, f=10) and SwissProt it is worse than BJ.
-That is because even if all nodes in a query are output, BJ can still outperform HJ (see Figure~\ref{fig:exp_selectivity_all_out}).
+We can observe that CJ outperforms HJ, but for the collections XMark (f=1, f=10), SwissProt, and DBLP it is worse than BJ.
+That is because even if all nodes in a query are output, BJ can still outperform HJ (see Figure~\ref{fig:charts}c).